thomseddon/relay/README.md

 ### Run

+Simply:

 ```
 npm start
 ```

-This will start the application on port 5283, you can check it out at http://127.0.0.1:5283 and assuming the android application is running on your device it should Just Work&trade;).
+This will start the application on port `5283`, you can check it out at http://127.0.0.1:5283 and assuming the android application is running on your device it should Just Work&trade;.

 ## Notes
  - It's very early days at the moment so things (mainly the android app) are a little fragile at the moment, there are a a load of [issues here](https://github.com/thomseddon/relay/issues?state=open) and [there](https://github.com/thomseddon/relay-android) around making this better, I'd love your help